Church of God in Christ: Educational institutions

 In 1918, COGIC opened its first institution of higher learning, the Saints Industrial and Literary School in Lexington, Mississippi, for both girls and boys.
 In keeping with the times, the school had some industrial education and training for its students, so that they could learn practical skills.
 It also increasingly stressed high academic standards so that its graduates could go to normal school or college, especially to teach other African Americans.
 Education was considered key to advancement of the race.
 As public education was segregated and underfunded by white officials in the South through most of the tenure of the first major leader, this school became a destination for parents wanting their children to have high-quality education.
+Two other institutions associated with COGIC were also established, Page Normal and Industrial School in Hearne, Texas, and the Geridge School in Geridge, Arkansas.

-The school enjoyed its greatest growth and success under the leadership of Dr. Arenia Conella Mallory (1904–1977).
+Saints Industrial School enjoyed its greatest growth and success under the leadership of Dr. Arenia Conella Mallory (1904–1977).
 Bishop Mason appointed her as a young woman to be head of the small school in 1926, after she had been teaching there.
 She led its expansion and emphasized high academic standards, disciplined behavior, and prayer.
 She also established a musical program.
 She established a high school and gained accreditation for it, and then for the junior college which she founded on campus.
 By that time, it was known as Saints Academy and Junior College.
 During her leadership, several new buildings were constructed on the 350-acre campus to serve this expansion.
-African-American parents sent their children to this school from across the United States, especially those who had grown up in Mississippi and knew its reputation.
+African American parents sent their children to this school from across the United States, especially those who had grown up in Mississippi and knew its reputation.
 Mallory retired in 1976 after fifty years of service; and she had a national reputation.
-Known for the achievements of her students and school alumni, she had also served during these years, by invitation and appointment, on national federal commissions and with noted African-American women's groups.
+Known for the achievements of her students and school alumni, she had also served during these years, by invitation and appointment, on national federal commissions and with noted African American women's groups.

 The school closed in 1977 after her death, as it struggled financially in a period when some families were choosing integrated schools for their children.
 It was reopened in the early 1990s under the administration of Bishop L.H.
 Ford, as Saints' Academy, a private co-educational grade school.
 The school and college remain closed at present.

 In 1968, COGIC established the C.H.
 Mason Theological Seminary to train its ministers and ministry leaders.
 Today COGIC operates the All Saints Bible College in Memphis, the C. H. Mason system of bible colleges, and the C. H. Mason Theological Seminary in Atlanta, Georgia.
 The seminary is accredited by the Association of Theological Schools (ATS) and is part of a consortium of the Interdenominational Theological Center.